Georgia Military College

 GMC is one of four military junior colleges that participate in the U.S. Army's Early Commissioning Program.
 Students who graduate from GMC's two-year, military science-oriented curriculum receive an officer's commission in the U.S. Army.
-The junior college was established in 1879, and later added a preparatory school for students in sixth grade through twelfth grade.
+The junior college was established in 1879, and later added a preparatory school for students in 6th grade through 12th grade, which uses military style exercises to build leadership.

-GMC's military preparatory school for Cadets is in Baldwin County and has approximately 279 middle school students and 277 high-school Junior ROTC (JROTC) students.
+The college's military preparatory school for cadets is in Baldwin County and has approximately 314 middle school students and 277 high-school Junior ROTC (JROTC) students.
 The preparatory school's dual enrollment program enables qualified sophomores, juniors, and seniors to attend classes at the junior college and the high school simultaneously, while earning credit for both their high school diploma and their college degree.